Is Disney Moving Forward With Ewan McGregor's Obi Wan Kenobi-Centered 'Star Wars' Standalone Film?

 When Disney bought Lucasfilm, fans were showered with information on new Star Wars projects, which included a new trilogy and several standalone films.
-The third standalone film will reportedly center Ewan McGregor’s character, Obi-Wan Kenobi.
+The third standalone film will reportedly feature Ewan McGregor’s character, Obi-Wan Kenobi.
 Other strong contenders to get their own solo fix are Yoda and Boba Fett.
 While updates on other titles have been revealed, not much has been said about the third Star Wars spinoff.

 Instead, Disney confirmed that “Untitled Marvel” movie and “Untitled Disney Live Action” film are due for 2020.
 What Disney did confirm, however, is that they are working on a live-action Star Wars and three new episodic films.

-Whether or not Disney is moving forward with the proposed Obi-Wan Kenobi standalone movie is a question fans are still uncertain of.
-Many speculate that the production problems that mired the impending Han Solo film may have prompted Disney to temporarily put Obi-Wan’s outing on hold.
+Whether or not Disney is moving forward with the proposed Obi-Wan Kenobi standalone movie is a question fans are still asking.
+Many speculate that the production problems that mired the impending Han Solo film might have prompted Disney to temporarily put Obi-Wan’s film on hold.

 In August, The Hollywood Reporter revealed that a standalone Star Warsspinoff centered on Obi-Wan Kenobi was in the works.
 Oscar-nominated director Stephen Daldry was tapped to helm the film.
-At that time, insiders said the project was still in its early stages and no script was written yet.
+At that time, insiders said the project was still in its early stages, and no script was written yet.

 Although no official offer was reported, Ewan McGregor expressed his interest in reprising the role, E!
 News reported.
 The 46-year-old actor played the young Obi-Wan Kenobi in the prequels.
 Alec Guinness brought the character to life in the original trilogy, which earned him an Oscar nomination for Best Supporting Actor.